teco-project/teco-core/Sources/TecoCore/Docs.docc/index.md

 #  ``TecoCore``

-The core library for Teco, the open-source Tencent Cloud SDK for Swift.
+The core library of Teco, an open-source Tencent Cloud SDK for Swift.

 ## Overview